qualityshepherd/brine/posts/of_yarn_and_bone.md

 - Do they own something of note? eg. The Good Ship Revenge, A Xerfian Protoblaster, Pet Falcon
 - Do they have a strong belief? eg. For Queen and Country, Anarchy!, The Way of the Snail

-2. Write down three words that describe your character's look, features or vibe.
+2. Write down three words that describe your character's look, features or vibe
 3. Name your character

 Your character has typical gear based on their `Names`.
 Consider making any extravagant gear a `Name`.